 - Hyperpyrexia and Confusion [see WARNINGS AND PRECAUTIONS]

 - May exacerbate existing ischemic heart disease, arrhythmias, and congestive heart failure [see WARNINGS AND PRECAUTIONS]

 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in clinical practice.

-The safety evaluation of NORTHERA is based on two placebo-controlled studies 1-2 weeks in duration (studies 301 and 302), one 8-week placebo-controlled study (study 306) and two long-term open label extension studies (studies 303 and 304).
-In the placebo-controlled studies, a total of 485 patients with Parkinson's disease, multiple system atrophy, pure autonomic failure, dopamine beta-hydroxylase deficiency, or non-diabetic autonomic neuropathy were randomized and treated, 245 with NORTHERA and 240 with placebo [see Clinical Trials].
+The safety evaluation of NORTHERA is based on two placebo-controlled studies 1 to 2 weeks in duration (Studies 301 and 302), one 8-week placebo-controlled study (Study 306), and two long-term, open-label extension studies (Studies 303 and 304).
+In the placebo-controlled studies, a total of 485 patients with Parkinson's disease, multiple system atrophy, pure autonomic failure, dopamine beta-hydroxylase deficiency, or non-diabetic autonomic neuropathy were randomized and treated, 245 with NORTHERA and 240 with placebo [see Clinical Studies].

 |Headache||4 (3.0)||8 (6.1)||8 (7.4)||15 (13.2)|